wp-plugins/hitboxtv-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Activate/configure the widget in the 'Widget' menu in WordPress.

+= Configuration =

+* Multiple Channels:
-To show multiple channels in one widget simply add a comma seperated list of channels into the widgets 'Channel' field.
+	1. To show multiple channels in one widget simply add a comma seperated list of channels into the widgets 'Channel' field.
+* Usage of the `[hitbox][/hitbox]` Shortcode:
+	* Simply add the channel name between the tags eg.: `[hitbox]hitboxlive[/hitbox]`
+	* Optional: There are some options to control the appearance:
+		1. For the video:
+			* `video` Enables or disables the video.
+Options: true|false.
+Default: true
+			* `vwidth` Controls the width of the embedded video.
+Default: 640
+			* `vheight` Controls the heigt of the embedded video.
+Default: 360
+		1. For the chat:
+			* `chat` Enables or disables the chat.
+Options: true|false.
+Default: true
+			* `cwidth` Controls the width of the embedded chat.
+Default: 360
+			* `cheight` Controls the heigt of the embedded chat.
+Default: 640
+		* Example: `[hitbox vwidth=848 vheight=480 chat=false]hitboxlive[/hitbox]` will show the 'hitboxlive' channel video in 848x480 pixels in size and the chat won't be shown

 == Frequently Asked Questions ==